How Defeat the Enemies of Healthy Thyroid Function?

 Posted by Ben White on

-• Estrogen dominance - Thyroid problems are more prevalent in women, particularly those in the menopause transition.
-Note: Excess estrogens bind up active thyroid hormones
+• Oestrogen dominance — Thyroid problems are more prevalent in women, particularly those in the menopause transition.
+Excess oestrogens bind up active thyroid hormones.

-• Xenoestrogen burden (environmental chemicals that disrupt estrogen metabolism)
+• Xenoestrogen burden — Environmental chemicals that disrupt oestrogen metabolism and block thyroid receptors.

 Taking action to target and take out those hidden saboteurs of thyroid health can help us master the thyroid game.